ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/rpi_pico/sdk.md

 The Pico is a low cost board and a good way to get started learning programming for Arm Cortex-M.

-## Prerequisites

-- Raspberry Pi Pico board
-- A development computer such as a Raspberry Pi 3, 4 or 400 running Raspberry Pi OS or other Linux computer running Ubuntu

-## Detailed Steps

 The [Pico SDK](https://github.com/raspberrypi/pico-sdk) uses the GCC compiler and cbuild to build applications.

 [Getting started with Raspberry Pi Pico C/C++ development](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) contains more details of C/C++ programming on the Pico.

-### Use the Pico SDK installation script
+## Use the Pico SDK installation script

 The Pico SDK installation script is managed in GitHub and is named pico_setup.sh